Four Tips to Prevent Diaper Rash

 Here are some tips to prevent diaper rash:

 1. Wash the baby’s private parts

 Use plenty of warm water to wash the area covered by the diaper whenever you change your baby’s diapers.
-It’s recommended not to use soap when doing this activity.
-If necessary, you can use neutral pH cleaners.
+It’s best not to use soap when doing this activity.
+If necessary, you can use neutral pH washes.

 Next, gently dry the area without rubbing on it.
 If possible, change your baby’s diaper in an open space.
 Avoid using wet cloths that contain alcohol or fragrances.